What Are the Types of Dialysis?

 One of the biggest adjustments when starting hemodialysis treatments is following a rigid schedule.
-Hemodialysis is usually performed in a clinic under the supervision of a nurse and kidney specialist, and generally requires anywhere from three times a week (most common schedule) to five treatments a week.
-Indications for increased treatment frequency can be driven by the need for additional fluid removal or for medical conditions that require extensive clearance.
-Each treatment can last for about three to four hours.
+Hemodialysis is usually performed in a clinic under the supervision of a nurse and kidney specialist, and generally requires anywhere from three treatments a week (most common schedule) to five treatments a week.
 For example, a Monday-Wednesday-Friday schedule or a Tuesday-Thursday-Saturday schedule is possible.
 More frequent treatments might be needed for additional fluid removal and / or waste removal.
 Each treatment can take about three to four hours to complete.
-Options for scheduling treatments (including both the frequency and length of treatments) will be discussed prior to initiation of dialysis.
+Options for scheduling treatments (including both the frequency and length of treatments) will be discussed before starting dialysis.

 To perform hemodialysis, vascular access must be placed so the blood can be readily removed for the procedure.
 Vascular access is typically placed by a surgeon.
 Options for vascular access include creating a fistula (a surgery that directly connects an artery and vein, often in the arm), placing a graft (tubing under the skin that connects an artery to a vein; also often in the arm but can be placed in other parts of the body), or placing a dialysis catheter (a large IV catheter with two separate openings placed into a large vein).
 Fistulas and grafts involve placing IV needles through the skin to connect to the dialysis machine tubing and filter.
 Fistulas and grafts often need to heal for some amount of time prior to their use.
 And fistulas need to mature so that the blood vessel becomes large enough to stick with the needles.
 However, the benefit of fistulas and grafts is that they have a lower risk of infection, and they allow the patient to shower and swim.
 Patients with catheters have a higher risk of infections.
 They are not allowed to shower or swim due to these infection risks.